Substitute Teaching Information

 Pertaining to the "Sexual Misconduct/Child Abuse Disclosure" form(s), not only must you turn those forms into us in the HR department, we must then submit them to your previous employers who legally have 20 days by state law to send them back to us BEFORE you can be scheduled for an interview.
 So if you submit the paperwork on your end, and are wondering why you have not received a call to be interviewed, it may very well be because we are waiting to hear back from your previous employer(s).
 Once we receive that information, we will schedule you as soon as possible.

-Should you have any questions about the paperwork, please contact Diana McClan, Secretary to Assistant Superintendent of Human Resources, at (609) 806-4207 x 4.
+Should you have any questions about the paperwork, please contact Hayley Schnyderite, Human Resources Generalist, at (609) 806-4207 x3.
 However, there is a cover sheet which hopefully can answer most of your questions

 Thank you for your interest.
 We look forward to meeting with you soon.